skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to a frenzy.
 The battle intensifies.
 The heroes rush forward to face him.

 > Yes, a "Boss Fight."
-They don't know it, but sealing the Orb within
+They don't know it, but sealing the Orb of
-> the box cut off a majority of Mordan's power and weakened him even
+> Mordan within the box cut off a majority of Mordan's power and
-> more.
-This reduced him (as luck would have it!) to a "wizard" strong
+> weakened him even more.
+This reduced him (as luck would have it!) to
-> enough to give a decent battle to a group of level 5-6 characters.
+> a "wizard" strong enough to give a decent battle to a group of level
-> He still had his undead army to command, but the moment the orb was
+> 5-6 characters.
+He still had his undead army to command, but the
-> sealed he was unable to make more.
+> moment the orb was sealed he was unable to make more.

 Fireballs fly and the players surround Mordan.
 The soldiers in their company make short work of the various undead, leaving this battle